-Currently, groundwater levels and the correlations established by Poland and Davis (1969) offer the best available information to estimate potential land subsidence for the Subbasin.
-For the first five years, the GSP will use groundwater elevation proxy for land subsidence.
-Within the first five years of plan implementation, effort will be made to demonstrate more robust correlations with different subsidence data types, and an adaptive methodology for assessing land subsidence will be developed to supplement the groundwater level proxy.
-This will incorporate groundwater levels, ground-based elevation surveys, and satellite-based InSAR data.
+971 Currently, groundwater levels and the correlations established by Poland and Davis (1969) offer 972 the best-available information to estimate potential land subsidence for the Subbasin.
+For the 973 first five years, the GSP will use groundwater elevation proxy for land subsidence.
+Within the 974 first five years of plan implementation, effort will be made to demonstrate more robust 975 correlations with different subsidence data types, and an adaptive methodology for assessing 976 land subsidence will be developed to supplement the groundwater level proxy.
+This will 977 incorporate groundwater levels, ground-based elevation surveys, and satellite-based InSAR 978 data.

-3.3.5.5 Minimum Thresholds (Reg. § 354.28)
+979 3.3.5.5 Minimum Thresholds (Reg. § 354.28)

 The Sierra Valley basin lacks detailed information regarding aquifer lithology, aquitard units, and long-term land-subsidence trends.
 Satellite-based InSAR data are useful for assessing total land subsidence, these data have only been processed for 2015-2019.
-It is assumed that InSAR data will continue to be collected from agencies operating satellites during the implementation period by DWR.
-These measurements will be coupled with groundwater elevation and ground-based survey data to inform adaptive management and the development of more refined MTs in the next 5-year Plan update.
+It is assumed that

+983 InSAR data will continue to be collected from agencies operating satellites during the

-23 CCR § 354.28(d) states: "An Agency may establish a representative MT for groundwater elevation to serve as the value for multiple sustainability indicators, where the Agency can demonstrate that the representative value is a reasonable proxy for multiple individual MTs as supported by adequate evidence."
+- implementation period by DWR.
+These measurements will be coupled with groundwater elevation and ground-based survey data to inform adaptive management and the development - 986 of more refined MTs in the next 5 year plan update. - 23 CCR § 354.28(d) states: "An Agency may establish a representative MT for groundwater elevation to serve as the value for multiple sustainability indicators, where the Agency can demonstrate that the representative value is a reasonable proxy for multiple individual MTs as supported by adequate evidence."

 This GSP adopts groundwater level as a proxy for changes in land subsidence, using evidence of a linear and physical relationship between land subsidence and groundwater level change documented by Poland and Davis (1969) and detailed in Section 3.3.5.4.
-Groundwater levels are a useful "lever" to control land subsidence and estimated worst-case land subsidence (Figure 3.3.5-1) is not determined to be significant and unreasonable.
-Hence, managing groundwater levels above MTs also protects against significant and unreasonable land subsidence.
-Thus, the MT for land subsidence for this GSP is the same as the MT for groundwater levels as detailed in Section 3.3.1.4.
-There are currently no other state, federal, or local standards that relate to this sustainability indicator in the Subbasin.
+Groundwater levels are a useful "lever" to control land subsidence, and estimated worst-case land subsidence

+- (Figure 3.3.5-1) is not determined to be significant and unreasonable.
+Hence, managing 995 - 996 groundwater levels above MTs also protects against significant and unreasonable land - 997 subsidence (needs to be revisited after TAC input).
+Thus, the MT for land subsidence for this 998 GSP is the same as the MT for groundwater levels as detailed in Section 3.3.1.4.
+There are 999 currently no other state, federal, or local standards that relate to this sustainability indicator in the Subbasin.
+1000

-Using groundwater level as a proxy, the MOs, and IMs for land subsidence for this GSP are identical to groundwater level MOs and IMs, as detailed in Section 3.3.1.4.
+1002 Using groundwater level as a proxy, the MOs and IMs for land subsidence for this GSP are 1003 identical to groundwater level MOs and IMs, as detailed in Section 3.3.1.4.
 Protecting against chronic lowering of groundwater levels will directly protect against land subsidence.
+1004

-GSAs will continue to monitor groundwater elevation and combine these data with InSAR and ground-based elevation surveys to measure progress towards MOs and to improve understanding of land subsidence in the basin.
-GSAs will coordinate with the relevant stakeholders to determine impacts to beneficial users and uses that may be impacted by land subsidence and take necessary actions to adaptively manage groundwater pumping and avoid significant and unreasonable impacts.
-Projects and management actions will be implemented and prioritized as described in Chapter 4.
-Beyond these actions, the GSAs will approach groundwater level management as described in Section 3.3.1.6.
+- 1006 GSAs will continue to monitor groundwater elevation and combine these data with InSAR and - 1007 ground-based elevation surveys to measure progress towards MOs and to improve - 1008 understanding of land subsidence in the basin.
+GSAs will coordinate with the relevant - 1009 stakeholders to determine impacts to beneficial users and uses that may be impacted by land - subsidence and take necessary actions to adaptively manage groundwater pumping and avoid 1010 1011 - significant and unreasonable impacts.
+Beyond these actions, the GSAs will approach - groundwater level management as described in Section 3.3.1.6.
+1012

-3.4 Monitoring Networks (Reg. § 354.26)
+3.4 Monitoring Networks (Reg. § 354.26) 1013